-I find the way we look at and use pictures these days to be crazy.
+I find the way we look at and use pictures these days to be bananas.
 I think about this a lot.
 I find pictures other people take that I like.
 I edit them on my computer and then try to copy that as a painting.
 Then I show them, hoping people will want to look and think.

 I am fascinated with how we translate images.
 How we latch onto them for such short periods of time and think of them as a type of currency or record of living.
 I often think about how pictures in our current internet age really mean anything, when their identity is suspicious, their use out of control yet fleeting, and their sharing at times hollow and often misleading?
 As someone who makes paintings, I wonder do they and their inability to compete in a digital landscape, by being made of static material, and viewed most accurately by physical experience, begin to offer a new type of stability or at least vantage point to openly reconstruct a type of placement, a grounded location?